Skip to content

 How the Database Is Maintained

-The database is updated with ActionScope releases.
-Each entry should include:
+The curated database is updated with ActionScope releases.
+Between releases, refresh a local cache explicitly:

 • action name in owner/repo form